ligato/docs/docs/user-guide/concepts.md

 vpp#
 ```

-The interface `loop0` was added and the interface index and name was generated.
+The interface `loop0` is added.
+The interface index and name are generated.
 The index can be shown with the `show interfaces` command.

 Set the interface to the `UP` state.
-The interface name is required.
+The interface name of `loop0` is required.
 ```bash
 vpp# set interface state loop0 up vpp#
 ```

-Now let's create a bridge domain:
+Create a bridge domain:
 ```bash
 vpp# create bridge-domain 1 learn 1 forward 1 uu-flood 1 flood 1 arp-term 1
 bridge-domain 1
 vpp#
 ```

-The bridge domain is currently empty, so let's assign our interface to it:
+The bridge domain is currently empty.
+Assign the interface to the bridge domain:
 ```bash
 vpp# set interface l2 bridge loop0 1
 vpp#
 ```

-We set `loop0` to bridge domain with index 1.
-Again, we cannot use a non-existing interface because the names are generated at interface creation.
-We also cannot use a non-existing bridge domain.
+The `loop0` interface to set to the bridge domain with index 1.
+It is not possible to use a non-existing interface because the name, `loop0`, is generated at interface creation.
+The same holds true for a non-existing bridge domain.

-Finally, let's configure the FIB table entry:
+Configure the FIB table entry:
 ```bash
 vpp# l2fib add 52:54:00:53:18:57 1 loop0
 vpp#
 ```

 This command contains dependencies on the `loop0` interface and the bridge domain with ID=1.
-From the example above, we see that the order of CLI commands must follow this strict sequence: interface, bridge-domain and l2fib.
+The order of CLI commands must follow this strict sequence: interface, bridge-domain and l2fib.

 Now remove the interface:
 ```bash